-The cliffs associated with the Wollemi National Park escarpment, intermediate level cliffs and low level cliffs were considered in the Subsidence Assessment (MSEC, 2017) for the South Bates Extension Modification Environmental Assessment (WCPL, 2017).
+The cliffs associated with the Wollemi National Park escarpment, intermediate level cliffs and low level cliffs were considered in the Subsidence Assessment (MSEC, 2022) for the Modification 19 Modification Report (WCPL, 2022).

-In relation to cliffs associated with the Wollemi National Park escarpment and intermediate level cliffs, MSEC (2017) states:
+In relation to cliffs associated with the Wollemi National Park escarpment and intermediate level cliffs, MSEC (2022) states:

-The predicted vertical subsidence for the Cliffs Associated with the Wollemi Escarpment are less than 20 mm and the Intermediate Level Cliffs are up to 30 mm.
-Whilst these cliffs could experience very low levels of vertical subsidence, they are unlikely to experience measurable conventional tilts, curvatures or strains, even if the predicted vertical subsidence was exceeded by a factor of 2 times.
+The Cliffs Associated with the Wollemi Escarpment and the Intermediate Level Cliffs are predicted to experience less than 20 mm vertical subsidence.
+While these cliffs could experience very low level vertical subsidence, they are not expected to experience measurable tilts, curvatures or strains.